Date

 Connect with culturally sustaining frameworks

 Learn from ākonga and whānau using culturally sustaining frameworks.
-Understand how to meet hauora or wellbeing and learning needs.
+Build a holistic learner profile to understand how to support ākonga wellbeing and learning.

 For example, use dimensions from the Māori health model, Te Whare Tapa Whā